• +91 9902461116

 processUser(userId: 42, sendEmail: true);

-2. Follow PSR coding standards
+2. Follow PSR Coding Standards

 composer require --dev squizlabs/php_codesniffer

-# Check your code against PSR-12
+# Scan your entire src/ directory against PSR-12

 ./vendor/bin/phpcs --standard=PSR12 src/